|Title||Distinguished Professor Emerita, |

 Santa Cruz, CA

 She has served as President of the Society of Africanist Archaeologists, on governing boards of that society, of the International Conference of Archaeozoology (ICAZ), the Society for American Archaeology (SAA), the Archaeology Division of the American Anthropological Association and on the Academic Advisory Council of the Wenner-Gren Foundation for Anthropological Research, and the Long-Range Planning Committee of the American Anthropological Association.
-She serves on the editorial boards of African Archaeological Review, Journal of African Archaeology, and Teballs d’Arqueologia.
+She is President-elect of the Society for American Archaeology.
+She serves on the editorial boards of African Archaeological Review, Journal of African Archaeology, California Archaeology, and Teballs d’Arqueologia.

 2013 Presidential Recognition Award, Society for American Archaeology